woakes070048/harvester/README.md

 # The Harvester, a DTC marketing tool

-The _"Harvester"_ allows you to collect your customer love, and display it for the whole world to see it - And in the process, collect your customers' email address, having an opt-in for direct email marketing.
+The _"Harvester"_ allows you to collect your customer love, and display it for the whole world to see - And in the process, collect your customers' email address, having an explicit __opt-in for direct email marketing__.

 ![alt screenshot](media/screenshot-1.png)